|

 P134

 From Pauline's collection.
 Pre-1939.
 Half doll head.
 This fine English gentleman half doll head wears a gray top hat and a bright blue scarf.
-He has brown hair and great profile.
-Most likely intended as a powder puff handle.
+He has brown hair and a great profile.
+Most likely intended for use as a powder puff handle.
 Well painted.

 Maker: Unknown, Germany.